-When planning a distributed TREX system, you must decide which host the global file system should be located on.
+When planning a distributed TREX system, you must decide which host the global TREX file system should be located on.
 This determines the installation steps that you work through later and which installation option you choose respectively.
 The following installation options are available:

-Installation Option Description TREX system Installing a combination of a TREX instance and a global file system

-TREX instance Install the TREX instance only
+Installation Option Description Central TREX instance Installing a combination of a TREX instance and a global TREX file system TREX dialog instance Install the TREX instance only Global TREX file system Installing the global TREX file system only

-The global file system can be located on any host, as long as all TREX instances have access to it when they start.
+The global TREX file system can be located on any host, as long as all TREX instances have access to it when they start.
+It can be located on a host that belongs to the TREX system, but it does not have to be.

-We recommend the following for a distributed TREX system with centralized data storage:
+SAP recommends the following for a distributed TREX system with centralized data storage:

-Place the global file system on the file server that the TREX data (indexes, queues, snapshots) is also stored on.
+Place the global TREX file system on the file server that the TREX data (indexes, gueues, snapshots) is also stored on.

 In order to serve as data storage, the file server and the connection between the TREX hosts and the file server must be highly available.
-If the global file system is also located on the file server, you can be sure that the TREX instances can access it at all times.
+If the global TREX file system is also located on the file server, you can be sure that the TREX instances can access it at all times.

-For the installation process this means that you install the global file system on the file server.
-You install a TREX instance on every master host, backup host, and slave host.
+For the installation process this means that you install the global TREX file system on the file server.
+You install a TREX dialog instance on every master, backup, and slave host.

-We recommend the following for a distributed TREX system with decentralized data storage:
+SAP recommends the following for a distributed TREX system with decentralized data storage:

-Place the global file system on a host that is used as the master name server.
+Place the global TREX file system on a host that is used as the master name server.

-For the installation process this means that you install a TREX system (TREX instance together with a global file system) on the host that is used as the master name server.
-On all other hosts, you install TREX instances.
+For the installation process this means that you install a central TREX instance on the host that is used as the master name server.
+On all other hosts, you install TREX dialog instances.